 - Court documents that provide details about trials the translation of which is requested often for international court cases;

 - Trade contracts that have been approved by overseas courts as these are often necessary for selling of goods or when a trade license is required.
 A company that wishes to conduct business in an overseas country is required to have its Articles of Incorporation or Shareholder Books translated as well as commercial registration legal documents;

-- International treaties that are relevant to international law and regulations and rules in the signatory countries.
-The original language documents are required to have precisely the same legal effect as any official translation into a 2nd language.
+- International treaties are relevant to international law, regulations, and rules in the signatory countries.
+The original language documents are required to have precisely the same legal effect as an official translation into a 2nd language.